Inspector general

 An inspector general is an investigative official in a civil or military organization.
 The plural of the term is "inspectors general".

+In some countries, inspector general is also a formal rank or title in civil, police, or military services, where it refers to a senior officer rather than an investigative position.
+The duties and authority of the role vary by country and organization.

 Australia

 The Inspector-General of Intelligence and Security (Australia) (IGIS) is an independent statutory office holder who reviews the activities of the six Australian intelligence agencies under IGIS jurisdiction.

 The Inspector-General of the Australian Defence Force conducts internal reviews of administrative action, investigates Service Police professional standards breaches and other significant incidents including Service deaths, and reviews and audits the operation of the military justice system independently of the chain of command.
 The Inspector-General Australian Defence Force is appointed by the Minister for Defence.

 Bangladesh

-The chief of police of Bangladesh is known as the inspector general of police.
-He is from the Bangladesh Civil Service police cadre.
-The current inspector general of police is Dr. Benazir Ahmed, and his predecessor was Dr. Javed Patwary.
-There is another temporary post of inspector general of police, known as Pulish Shômônnoyôk (পুলিশ সমন্বয়ক্) or "police coordinator", currently held by Bivuti Vooshon Choudhury.
+The chief of the police in Bangladesh is known as the Inspector General of Police (IGP).
+The position is held by an officer from the Bangladesh Civil Service police cadre.

+As of February 2026, The Inspector General of Police is Md.
+Ali Hossain Fakir.

+Most Inspectors General of Police in Bangladesh serve a term of approximately two to three years before retirement.